-Meet our educators
+Meet some of our guest lecturers and educators

 In this video you will hear from some of the educators that you will meet throughout this course.
 Each one is presenting what they perceive as a key take home message for a climate change leader.